 Current Design Decisions:

-• A WiFi capable microprocessor will manage the operating system (OS)
+• A WiFi capable microprocessor manages the operating system (OS)

-• On boot a sensor (likely hall-effect) will trigger the device to enter a read-only recovery bootloader located on a more robust memory sector (likely FRAM)
+• On boot, sensors trigger the device to enter a recovery bootloader

-• A large user accessible memory sector (likely flash) will serve as the primary data storage medium for the OS and for user data like documents, pictures, and video
+• A user accessible memory sector is the primary data storage medium for the OS and for user data

 • Bodybytes will use wireless power delivery